 Symptoms of pink eye

 Typical symptoms exhibited by all patients include reddened eyes and sticky eyelids in the morning due to increased secretion.
-Any conjunctivitis also causes swelling of the eyelid, which will appear partially closed (pseudoptosis).
+Any conjunctivitis (Homeopathy Treatment for Conjunctivitis) also causes swelling of the eyelid, which will appear partially closed (pseudoptosis).
 Foreign- body sensation, a sensation of pressure, and burning sensation are usually present, although these symptoms may vary between individual patients.
 Intense itching always suggests an allergic reaction.
 Photophobia and lachrymation may also be present but can vary considerably.
 Simultaneous presence of blepharospasm suggests corneal involvement (keratoconjunctivitis).

 Diagnosis of pink eye

 Physical examination reveals peripheral injection of the bulbar Conjunctival vessels.
 In children, possible systemic symptoms include sore throat or fever, if the conjunctivitis (pink eye) is suspected of being of adenoviral origin.

 Lymphocytes are predominant in stained smears of Conjunctival scrapings if conjunctivitis is caused by a virus.
 Polymorphonuclear cells (neutrophils) predominate if conjunctivitis is due to bacteria; eosinophils, if it is allergy related.
 Culture and sensitivity tests indentify the causative bacterial organisms and indicate appropriate antibiotic therapy.

 Treatment of pink eye